nihaldas007/AERAS-project-files/README.md

 Detects user presence using an ultrasonic sensor.

-Activates after the user stands within range for 3 seconds.
+Activates after the. user stands within range for 3 seconds.

 Accepts a confirmation gesture (laser input detected by LDR).